 all topics related to inorganic chemistry.

-Please submit proposed contributions (lecture or poster) in form of a one page abstract (max.
+Please submit proposed contributions (lecture or poster) in form of a one or two page abstract (max.
 1 MB) through the button below.
 The congress language is English.

 The selection of the contributions will be based on the review of the abstracts by the Committee.